Dividing Bearded Iris

+Your spectacular bearded iris have finished blooming.
+What do you to keep them coming back just as gorgeous next year?
 Irises need to be divided every 2 to 5 years in order to maintain full, healthy blooms and avoid insects such as the iris borer or diseases such as soft rot.
-August is the best time to divide bearded iris when it is dormant!
 The good news is that it is relatively easy to do!

 The night before, water the iris to insure moist soil when digging them up.
 And decide where you are going to put the extra bulbs in your garden after you do divide them.
 Remember that iris prefer well drained soil and full sun.

 Use a shovel/pitch fork to dig around the iris being careful to lift clumps while maintaining roots attached to the rhizomes.
 Gently remove soil from the rhizomes.
 You can use a garden hose if necessary.